Zhabinka: Geography

-Žabinka is located on the Muchaviec River at the confluence of the tiny Žabinka River, which is considered rather a creek.
+Žabinka is located on the Mukhavets River at the confluence of the tiny Zhabinka River, which is considered rather a creek.
 The town has the biggest in the district water reservoir Vizzhar (25 ha), which is located in the western part of the town.

 There is a big square and a park in the center of the town.

 The town occupies 9.11 km2.